isomerpages/govtech-stp/_atp-new-zealand/00c-atp-faq.md

 A visitor who does not have any of the above may be refused boarding by the airline.

+For visitors who do not have mobile devices that can download the TraceTogether app or are unable to receive an SMS One-Time Password to register their profile on the TraceTogether app, please refer to Questions 29 and 30.

-#### 36. Can visitors use the ATP to transit/transfer through Singapore?
+#### 38. Can visitors use the ATP to transit/transfer through Singapore?

 No, the ATP is for visitors who intend to enter Singapore and is not applicable for transfer/transit passengers.
 At this point in time, travellers will only be able to transfer through Singapore Changi Airport if they are travelling with an airline whose transfer routes have been approved by the Civil Aviation Authority of Singapore (CAAS).
 Travellers should confirm with their airline on their eligibility to transfer.